-The purpose is to have as much knowledge about your customers as possible so you can make better decisions about how to market to them.
+The purpose is to have as much knowledge about your customers as possible to make better decisions about how to market to them.

-It also helps you establish which types of prospective clients to target your marketing towards based on which tends to generate the highest sales.
+A CRM also helps establish which types of prospective clients generate the highest sales.

-Other platforms you might want to connect Hubspot to include Xero for accounting.
+Other platforms you might want to connect with Hubspot include Xero for accounting.

 Finding a physical location

 If you need a physical location for your carpet cleaners, I suggest reaching out to a commercial real estate agent.
-They’ll be able to help you find a location that meets your needs.
+They’ll help you find a site that meets your needs.